 Susanne Wenger.
 The Sacred Groves of Osogbo.
 Excerpt from the Book.
 (20 pages, text only, printed and published by Wenger in Nigeria around mid to late 1990s, the last page says “We apologize for omission of tonemarks”.)

 Victor Manfredi (ed.): The Ọ̀sun Groves of Òṣogbo (A handbook for visitors) by Susanne Wenger.
 (This is from 1988 and can be found as a pdf to download on the website of Victor Manfredi.
-He edited the text and put the Yorùbá words into correct spelling for her.)
+He edited the text and the Yorùbá words for Susanne Wenger.)